Hello Kitty murder case: Kidnapping

+Prior to the kidnapping, both Leung Wai-lun and Leung Shing-cho worked at a retail store nearby Granville Road.

 Ordeal

 During her imprisonment, she was tortured and raped.
 According to one source, she was beaten with metal bars, sometimes while being strung up and used as a punching bag.
 On one occasion, Fan was kicked in the head around fifty times.
-Spices were rubbed into Fan's wounds, her legs and feet were burned with candle wax and hot plastic so that she was unable to walk, she was forced to consume human feces and urine, and she was forced to smile and say she enjoyed the beatings; if she refused, they subjected her to even harsher torture.
+Spices were rubbed into Fan's wounds, her legs and feet were burned with candle wax and hot plastic so that she was unable to walk.
+She was forced to smile and say she enjoyed the beatings; if she refused, they subjected her to even harsher torture.
 This treatment eventually led to traumatic shock and ultimately death.

-Fan succumbed to her wounds between April 14 or April 15, 1999.
+Fan succumbed to her wounds between 14 April and 15 April 1999.
 Some sources claim that she died while her captors were out, while others say she died overnight.
+Upon discovery of Fan's body, her captors dismembered and boiled the remains; her skull was sewed inside of a Hello Kitty doll filled with dead insects while the rest of the body was discarded.

+Discovery of the crime

+Following the ordeal, the girl Lau started having nightmares of Fan's headless ghost every night at a girls' reform school which led her to the state of a nervous breakdown.
+With the help of the school's social worker, she was taken to the nearest police station.
+Three police officers, Chiu Ka-hsue, Sin Tim-wah and, Andrew Yip Yan-ling, all from the Yau Ma Tei Police Division No. 539, were the first officers who arrived at the scene, led by Lau on 24 May.

-Upon returning Fan's body, her captors dismembered and boiled the remains; her skull was sewed inside of a Hello Kitty doll while the rest of the body was discarded.
-Only her skull, one tooth, and some internal organs were recovered in a plastic bag, after Lau led the Yau Ma Tei police to the scene on May 24.
-At the time of the arrest, Chan was living with his wife Ah Pui (real name Tse Pui-ling, 謝佩玲 (Xiè Pèilíng)) and his newborn baby at an apartment in Block 72 Mau Wai Road in the Shek Ning section of Shek Lei Estate.
+Only Fan's skull, one tooth, and some internal organs were recovered in a plastic bag at the scene.
+Other parts were recovered from trash dumps in Sham Shui Po, Wan Chai, and Tai Kok Tsui.

+At the time of the arrest, Chan was living with his wife Ah Pui (real name Tse Pui-ling, 謝佩玲 (Xiè Pèilíng)) and his newborn baby at an apartment in the Shek Ning section of Shek Lei Estate.
+The apartment was raided by SWAT officers on the early morning hours of 28 May.
 Tse was first suspected to be involved in the murder, but was quickly released after no evidence was found.
-After finding out the murder made it to the media, Leung Wai-lun escaped to mainland China before getting caught by the police on February 14, 2000.
+After finding out the murder made it to the media via a Macau-based local newspaper, Leung Wai-lun fled to mainland China (Guangxi) before getting caught by the police on 14 February 2000, after irregularities were found in his passport.
+Prior to the arrest, Leung was put on Interpol's most wanted list.
+He was sent back to Hong Kong on 17 February for trial.

+Fan's skull was identified on 3 June, after a "photo overlapping method" at Lockhart Mortuary, and the skull was moved to Kowloon Public Mortuary after the trial.